GRPWorkshop/Barcelona2022/index.md

 ### Mattia Serrani. _Higher Spin algebras_
-He obtained a Master’s degree in Theoretical Physics at the University of Pisa respectively in December 2020 with the thesis "Tree-level spectrum of supergravity on AdS_3 x S^3 form Lorentzian inversion formula”.
+He obtained a Master’s degree in Theoretical Physics at the University of Pisa in December 2020 with the thesis "Tree-level spectrum of supergravity on AdS_3 x S^3 form Lorentzian inversion formula”.
 He is interested in Higher spin gravity, Higher spin algebras, Gauge theories, Constrained Hamiltonian Systems, AdS/CFT, 3d-CS theories, Geometry, and Scattering Amplitudes.
 In his talk, he wants to create a bridge between math and physics regarding the study of higher spin algebras.
+First he will try to give some physical motivation for the interest on these algebras.
+Secondly he will try to define hs algebras in various dimensions (with particular attention to the 3d and 4d cases) and to interpret them physically as global symmetries or gauge symmetry in one dimension more.
+Lastly he will see some ways to explicitly construct them and he will give some examples.
+If there is time he can also see how these algebras constraints physical theories and if they are enough to determine completely the underling theory.